 Consider Experience and Your Comfort Level

 Look for an attorney who is not only knowledgeable but also empathetic to the concerns of elderly clients and their family members.
-A seasoned elder law attorney should understand the complexities of issues like age discrimination, financial exploitation and the nuances of government benefits such as Medicaid benefits and social security.
+A seasoned elder law attorney should understand fully issues like age discrimination, financial exploitation and the nuances of government benefits such as Medicaid benefits and social security.

 Confirm that the lawyer you’re considering is experienced in these areas and has a caring and understanding communication style.
 Inquire about their approach to protecting assets, drawing up legal documents like durable powers of attorney and advance directives, and their experience with nursing home care and senior housing issues.
 As we discussed earlier, ask about the number of Medicaid applications they file each year and what you can expect their process to look like in your family’s situation.